 It is best to experience the London Eye at night when the entire city is glittering with lights and sparkling stars!

-Go on a sightseeing cruise on river Thames
+7. Go on a sightseeing cruise on the river Thames

-London and the River Thames has an inseparable relationship, as if they are just made for each other.
-The river brings in all the iconic landmarks like the Tower Bridge, the London Eye and Shakespeare’s Globe in one place.
+London and the River Thames have an inseparable relationship as if they are just made for each other.
+The river brings in all the iconic landmarks like the Tower Bridge, the London Eye, and Shakespeare’s Globe in one place.

 When in London opt for a river cruise all the way to the Thames Barrier or drift back from Hampton Court Palace.
 There are sightseeing river cruises of an hour’s duration to dinner cruises to make your stay absolutely memorable in London.